PrismarineJS/mineflayer/docs/FAQ.md

 ### I get an error (ie. protocol/data) when bot is trying to connect to minecraft server

-Make sure the Minecraft server version is supported (cf. root readme), else you should retry using one of the [mineflyer tested versions](../lib/version.js).
+Make sure the Minecraft server version is supported (cf. root readme), else you should retry using one of the [mineflayer tested versions](../lib/version.js).

 ### I get an error when trying to login with a microsoft account.